zoolanders/documentation/src/essentials-for-yootheme-pro/icons/howto.md

 }
 ```

-## Distribute Icons Collections
+## Distribute Collections

-If you want to reuse your [icons collections](../in-depth/icons.html#custom-collections) across projects, place them into a plugin folder and specify the path to them by extending the `Icons` class.
+If you want to reuse your custom icon collections across projects, place them into a plugin folder and specify the path by extending the `Icons` class.

 ```php
 <?php